Wind-WindKids/winding/samples/sophieandwind/frost.md

 He landed, came to comfort her.
 “I’m fine,” she said again.

---
-scared: spread, landscape-oriented
---
-It wasn’t the gusts that had scared her most — it was the Dragon taking control.
-She felt like that day in Paris.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, sitting in her eGull, holding the control stick with her right hand.